Gravity Hot Water System

 The water enters the bottom of the heater at the drain valve inlet.
 This flow of water is slow but constant.

-For a gravity recirculating loop to work properly, the water heater must be located at the bottom of the loop.
+The water heater must be located at the bottom of the loop.
 Ranch houses and two-story houses with basements are perfect candidates.
 Houses built on slabs or that have hot water lines below the water heater must use a simple in-line recirculating pump.

 Finish The Loop